karmaniverous/entity-manager/.stan/system/stan.requirements.md

 - RKT — RangeKeyToken
 - SGKT — ShardedGeneratedKeyToken
 - UGKT — UnshardedGeneratedKeyToken
-- PT — PropertyToken (transcodable scalar property token)
+- PT — PropertyToken (transcodable scalar property)
 - IT — IndexToken (keys of config.indexes)
 - ITS — IndexTokenSubset (subset of IT valid for ET in context)
 - EIBT — EntityItemByToken (partial EOT + key/generated tokens as strings)